Kerala HC orders police protection for Mavunkal's driver who claimed harassment by antique dealer | Law-Order

 The Kerala High Court on Thursday directed police protection for controversial antique dealer Monson Mavunkal's former driver who has alleged intimidation and harassment from his ex-employer and certain officers close to him.

+Responding to Sudheeran's demand, Sudhakaran said he has no problem if the CBI or any other agencies probe Mavunkal's case.

+Sudhakaran had said that he had gone to Mavunkal's residence for treatment as the latter also claimed to be a trained cosmetologist.

-Justice Devan Ramachandran also asked the petitioner-driver to implead the State Police Chief in the matter because of the serious allegations in his petition against some police officers and also because of the allegations against Mavunkal having ''acquired a new color''.
+Earlier in the day, Justice Devan Ramachandran while granting police protection to petitioner-driver allowed him to implead the State Police Chief in the matter in view of the serious allegations in the petition against some police officers and also in view of the allegations against Mavunkal having ''acquired a new colour''.

-''This Writ Petition was filed on August 11, 2021, but in the last few days, the allegations of the petitioner have certainly acquired a new color.
-I am, therefore, certain that the assertions of the petitioner will require to be closely looked into by the competent police authorities, including the State Police Chief, particularly because the investigation is stated to be proceeding against the 5th respondent (Mavunkal) on various grievous allegations.
+''This Writ Petition was filed on August 11, 2021 but in the last few days the allegations of the petitioner have certainly acquired a new colour.
+I am, therefore, certain that the assertions of the petitioner will require to be closely looked into by the competent police authorities, including the State Police Chief, particularly because investigation is stated to be proceeding against the 5th respondent (Mavunkal) on various grievous allegations.

-''I, therefore, permit the petitioner to implead the State Police Chief in the party array, for which purpose, this matter will stand adjourned to October 5, 2021,'' Justice Ramachandran said.
+''I, therefore, permit the petitioner to implead the State Police Chief in the party array, for which purpose, this matter will stand adjourned to October 5, 2021,'' the judge said.

-The court further said, ''In the meanwhile, the 1st respondent (Commissioner of Police, Ernakulam) will ensure that the life of the petitioner is protected adequately and that necessary inquiries are commenced.''
+He further said, ''In the meanwhile, the 1st respondent (Commissioner of Police, Ernakulam) will ensure that the life of the petitioner is protected adequately and that necessary enquiries are commenced.''
 The petitioner-driver, in his plea, claimed that after he made certain disclosures before the police in connection with a cheating case against Mavunkal, the latter through some officers close to him has been allegedly harassing him.

 Ajith, who was Mavunkal's driver-cum-mechanic from 2009 till January this year, has further alleged that after he made the disclosures in the criminal case, the Circle Inspector of Cherthala and the Station House Officer of Ernakulam Town North Police Station both summoned him to their offices the same day and threatened him with dire consequences if he failed to appear before them.

-He has claimed, in his petition, that he had informed the District Police Chief of Alappuzha and the Commissioner of Police, Ernakulam about the alleged harassment, but no action has been taken to date on the same and the CI and SHO are allegedly continuing with their intimidatory tactics.
+He has claimed, in his petition, that he had informed the District Police Chief of Alappuzha and the Commissioner of Police, Ernakulam about the alleged harassment, but no action has been taken till date on the same and the CI and SHO are allegedly still continuing with their intimidatory tactics.

 Ajith has said that the disclosures he made to the Deputy Superintendent of Police, Crime Branch, Alappuzha, were in connection with a cheating complaint made against Mavunkal by Rajendran Pillai of Sreevalsam Group of Companies alleging that the dealer had cheated him of Rs 6 crore.